AdobeDocs/analytics.en/help/analyze/analysis-workspace/build-workspace-project/save-projects.md

 ### Open another project

-When viewing a project in Analysis Workspace with changes that are not yet auto-saved and then opening another project, Analysis Workspace provides the option to save the current project before leaving.
+If you open an additional project while working on a project that contains changes that are not yet auto-saved, Analysis Workspace prompts you to save the current project before leaving.

 The following options are available:

-* **Save:** Replaces the most recent auto-saved local copy with your latest changes.
+* **Save:** Replaces the most recent auto-saved local copy of your project with your latest changes.
 * **Save As:** Saves your latest changes as a new project.
+The original project is saved only with the most recent auto-saved changes.
 * **Discard Changes:** Discards your latest changes.
+The project retains the most recent auto-saved changes.

 ![](assets/existing-save.png)